Sarah Wyss

-Sarah Wyss (born, 3 August 1988, Basel) is a Swiss politician of the Social Democratic Party of Switzerland (SP).
+Sarah Wyss (born 3 August 1988) is a Swiss politician of the Social Democratic Party of Switzerland (SP).
 Since December 2020 she is a member of the National Council of Switzerland.

 Education and early life

 She was born in Basel, but was raised in Münchenstein, Canton Basel-Landschaft.
 After initially having studied economic sciences and history, she earned a Master of Sciences in European Studies from the Europa Institute at the University of Basel in 2015.

 Political career

 Her political career she began with the SP.
 She presided the cantonal youth wing of the SP, the Young Socialists of Canton Basel-Stadt between 2009 and 2012.
 In 2012, she was elected as a member of the Grand Council of Basel Stadt, a post she assumed in 2013 and was re-elected in 2016 and 2020.
 In November 2020, she announced she would not assume the post and succeed Beat Jans in the National Council instead.